amannn/react-lecture/content/01-introduction-to-react.md

 Note:

 - Thanks for attending this lecture today.
-My name is Jan and I'm a local freelancer from the area.
-I've known Daniel for a couple of years already and earlier this year he approached me to ask if I could help him out with some lectures about the React web applications subject in the coming winter semester.
-So today I'm here to give you a preview of a lecture that would be part of that subject.
-The actual lecture will be a bit longer, so today we're covering the first few basics.
-A few words myself: I have a background both in software engineering as well as design.
-Eventually I got self employed to work as a contractor who works with clients which are building React apps with an emhasis on user experience.
-And when I find some time between projects I also enjoy to work on open source projects and explore ideas.
+- This is a preview of a lecture that is going to take place in the next winter semester.
+The actual lecture will be a bit longer, so today we're covering the first few basics
+- My name is Jan and I'm a local freelancer from the area.
+I have a background both in software engineering as well as design.
+- Working as a freelancer with some local startups and also international companies.
+React apps with an emhasis on user experience.
+- And when I find some time between projects I also enjoy to work on open source projects and explore ideas.
 - This lecture will introduce React from the conceptual perspective, will help you understand how to render user interfaces and also how to add basic interactivity
 - If there are questions you're free to ask at any point